-There shall be no locking devices attached or installed on college doors independent of the college keying system, unless previously authorized in writing by the Facilities Management and Planning Director or the Public Safety Manager.
+There shall be no locking devices attached or installed on college doors independent of the college keying system, unless previously authorized in writing by the Facilities Director or the Public Safety Manager.
 This includes restroom doors, conference rooms, and offices.

 Lost or Stolen Keys

 It is every key holder's responsibility to report lost or stolen keys immediately upon the discovery that they are missing.
-To report keys lost or stolen, contact contact Facilities Management and Planning at: (541) 463-5216.
+To report keys lost or stolen, contact contact Facilities at: (541) 463-5000.
 If the keys were lost or stolen on campus, contact Public Safety at: (541) 463-5558 and ask an officer to take a report.
 Failure to comply with this procedure may result in additional follow up with the employee's immediate supervisor or with Human Resources staff.